1996 to Present – Graphic Designer, Moab, Utah

 Event Coordinator, Friends of Arches and Canyonlands Parks, Moab, UT

-Working under contract with the Friends, I assisted the Group and the National Park Service Southeast Utah Group in planning the Canyonlands 50th Anniversary's September celebration.
+February through September 2014 – Working under contract with the Friends, I assisted the Executive Director and the National Park Service Southeast Utah Group in planning the Canyonlands 50th Anniversary's September celebration.
 Working with the Executive Director of the Friends Group, I helped develop all aspects of the main weekend events and coordinated details for dinners, guest speakers, shuttles, staging, and other events.
 I was also responsible for creating the marketing materials for the events, including posters, save the date cards, invitations, rack cards, newspaper advertising, and banners.

-For five years, I taught Middle School Humanities and Upper School Graphic Design and was also responsible for managing and designing the school’s marketing materials, publications, annual reports, and annual fundraising collateral.
-My graphic design class was also responsible for designing and managing all aspects of their annual Yearbook and literary arts publication Mud•Pie.
+2003-2008 – For five years, I taught Middle School Humanities, Upper School Graphic Design, and Middle School Media Arts.
+I was also responsible for managing and designing the school’s marketing materials, publications, annual reports, and annual fundraising collateral.
+My graphic design classes designed and managed all aspects of their annual yearbook and literary arts publication.